-Ashley Shelby is prize-winning writer whose fiction and essays have appeared in Slate, The New York Times Book Review, The Seattle Review, The Portland Review, Los Angeles Review, J Journal: New Writings on Social Justice, LitHub, Sonora Review, Post Road, Southeast Review, Third Coast, and other literary outlets.
+Ashley Shelby is prize-winning writer whose fiction, essays, and reviews have appeared in Slate, The New York Times Book Review, The Seattle Review, The Portland Review, Los Angeles Review, J Journal: New Writings on Social Justice, LitHub, Sonora Review, Post Road, Southeast Review, Third Coast, and other literary outlets.
 She's received the Red Hen Press Short Fiction Award, the Enizagam Short Story Award, the Third Coast Fiction Prize, and has been nominated twice for the Pushcart Prize.
-Her debut novel, South Pole Station, published in July, has received praise from The New York Times, The Washington Post, National Public Radio, Publishers Weekly, USA Today, Time, Library Journal, The Guardian, LitHub, Booklist, Kirkus Reviews, and Bookpage.
+Her debut novel, South Pole Station, published in 2017, received praise from The New York Times, The Washington Post, National Public Radio, Publishers Weekly, USA Today, Time, Library Journal, The Guardian, LitHub, Booklist, Kirkus Reviews, and Bookpage.
 It was also named a New York Times Editor's Pick and an Indie Next Pick, as well as a Best Book of 2017 by Shelf Awareness.
 South Pole Station also received the 2017 Lascaux Prize in Fiction.
 It comes out in paperback in July 2018.

 As a journalist, Ashley's original reporting on the Exxon Valdez litigation was published in The Nation, E: The Environmental Magazine, and alternet.
 She is also the author of Red River Rising: The Anatomy of a Flood and the Survival of an American City, a work of narrative nonfiction praised by Salon, the Associated Press, Philadelphia Inquirer, Library Journal, and other media outlets.
-She lives in the Twin Cities with her family, where, in her super plentiful free time, she coaches basketball and steps on Legos.
+She lives in the Twin Cities with her family, where, in her super plentiful free time, she plays basketball with her son and steps on her daughter's Legos.